About Sara Gourley, LPC

 Why I Do This Work

-My work now centers on helping highly sensitive, high-achieving adults who grew up not feeling like they fit in or felt they couldn’t show all parts of themselves — people who learned early that achievement could protect their sensitivity and help them feel safe.
-I understand that drive deeply — and the exhaustion that can follow.
+Today, I work with highly sensitive, high-achieving adults who learned early that achievement could protect their sensitivity and help them feel safe.
+I understand that drive — and the exhaustion that can come with it.

 My Approach

-Clients often tell me, “You’re naming things I didn’t realize were there.”
-I take that as the highest compliment.
+Clients often tell me, “I’m noticing things I didn’t realize were there.”

+In session, I’m warm, grounded, and gently direct.
 I believe therapy is about making space for your full humanity — not just the parts that perform well, but the ones longing to rest, feel, and be seen.
+If that sounds like what you've been looking for, I'd love to connect.

 Credentials & Training